arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 > " You can't just sit up and think for ideas to start up a business. "

-> " You face a 'PROBLEM', and you solve for yourself, its a 'SOLUTION'; you solve for others, its a 'BUSINESS' "
+> " You face a 'PROBLEM', and you solve for yourself, it's a 'SOLUTION'; you solve for others, it's a 'BUSINESS' "

 First, I was taking down such ideas in note paper, then SMS draft, then mobile notes, then evernote, finally google keep; Just the mode of saving changes, but not the habit of saving it.
 Still the first notes in my google keep titles 'Ideas' with over 50 items.( Most are silly ones, but still problem without solution )